Just saying “I can speak English” is not enough.

 How Well Do You Need to Score on the IELTS?

 The IELTS is an internationally respected English proficiency test.
 It can prove your language skills for immigration, studies or work in English-speaking countries.
 If you would like to live in a place like Australia, the U.K. or Canada, taking the IELTS can be very important.
+If you have achieved an advanced level of English learning, it may be time to take the IELTS.

 The IELTS is accepted in thousands of schools in the U.S., but the TOEFL is a more widely accepted test there.
 If you are taking the IELTS for academic reasons, be sure to check whether the school you are applying to accepts it.